EaZyq/CTF-write-ups/UMDCTF 2022/trainfuck/readme.md

 ![pic7](pic7.png)

 We can see `55 4d 44 43 54 ....` is our input

 So what are those bytes before that part?

-Start reading through the check part, there are several line like `ptr -= 101 (a huge number)` which are really strange That must be the program tries to switch between blocks of data So by adding `for` loop before each of these line to view the buffer, we may relize the algo if it's simple enough
+Start reading through the check part, there are several line like `ptr -= 101 (a huge number)` which are really strange

+That must be the program tries to switch between blocks of data

+So by adding `for` loop before each of these line to view the buffer, we may realize the algo if it's simple enough

 ![pic8](pic8.png)

 Here `ptr = 1` is `7f` and `ptr = 32` is `55` which is the first char `U`

 The algo must be doing sth with one char at a time and then compare it with `7f`